31 Different Types of Moths in Maryland

 The hindwings of these particular types of moths in Maryland are grayish-brown with fringes along the margins.

-It is known to feed on various types of deciduous trees, including oaks, poplars, and maples.
+It feeds on various deciduous trees, including oaks, poplars, and maples.

 They typically emerge mid-May but can be seen until late June or early July.